Mtamanika Youngblood Curator-in-Residence: Sierra King

 Photos by John Stephens/JAS Photo

-As the Inaugural Mtamanika Youngblood Curator-in-Residence I am excited to extend the conversation and showcase the work of contemporary artists which are now being acquired, installed and preserved in familial collections.
-It is here that they activate the love they were given and share it with their communities who are looking for alternative strategies to continue to fight for a world that we believe is possible
+The exhibition featured contemporary artists that are now being acquired, installed, and preserved in familial collections.
+It is here that they activate the love they were given and share it with their communities who are looking for alternative strategies to continue to fight for a world that we believe is possible.

-Featuring: Ariel Dannielle, Candace Caston, Lauren Jones, Rita Harper, Shefon Taylor
+Featuring: Ariel Dannielle, Candace Caston, Lauren Jones, Shefon Taylor, and Rita Harper

 Haugabrooks Gallery